selgik/Python-notes/virtual_environment/set_up_venv.md

     ```terminal
     python -m venv selenium
     ```
-    new folder will be created within Visual Studio workplace
+    new folder will be created within Visual Studio workspace
 4. let's go to the virtual environment
    ```terminal
     C:\yourname\selenium\Scripts